code4me/ui-extensions-workshop/exercises/answer-02-using-css.md

 stylesheet is a valid SCSS file with the same meaning.

 SCSS allows you (among other things) to nest your CSS selectors.
 This makes it possible to write simpler, more readable CSS.
-As comparison example, let's take a look what the above SCSS selectors looks like in CSS:
+For example, let's take a look what the above SCSS selectors looks like in CSS:

 ``` css